JasonAbba/Password-Generator-GUI/README.md

 # Password-Generator-GUI
-Password Generator using python with tkinter for GUI
+Password Generator using python with tkinter for GUI.